nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

         Use case resumes from step 3.

-**Use case: Add appointment date for client**
+**Use case: Add appointment date and time for client**

 **MSS**

-1. User requests to add date and inputs the client's attributes and appointment date.
+1. User inputs the client's attributes and appointment date and time.
 2. AddressBook validates the input.
-3. AddressBook confirms the successful addition of appointment date to client.
+3. AddressBook confirms the successful addition of appointment date and time to client.

     Use case ends.